SOS Children's Villages

 Applications being designed in today’s dynamically developing world, where nobody knows what the situation will look like in a few years’ time or how life in difficult regions is going to change, must be flexible to the maximum possible extent.

-The VR charity app is part of a larger plan intended to create space for sharing pieces of difficult information coming from around the world.
+The application is part of a larger plan intended to create space for sharing pieces of difficult information coming from around the world.
 In this way, we became part of a group responsible for presenting the ideas in a visual form.

 Not only was the process itself important to us.
 The topic was equally significant, and we could not afford the slightest “misunderstanding” in communication.
 What was truly essential was the preparation of an appropriate Backlog and the completion of the first sprint.
 It turned out, however, that the Kanban board was enough in terms of project management for this undertaking.